Q: What is AWS Migration Hub?

 Q: I imported an incorrect file.
 Can I overwrite or delete it?

-Yes, you can delete an incorrect file by visiting the Discover→Tools→Imports section and then selecting the “Delete imported data” option.
-To overwrite an existing imported file, you can delete the existing file and upload a new file with the corrected records.
+Yes.
+You can delete an incorrect file by visiting the Discover > Tools > Imports section and then selecting the “Delete imported data” option.
+To overwrite an existing imported file, delete the file and upload a new file with the corrected records.

 Q: Is there a limit on the number of import files that I can upload?

-No, there is no limit on the number of import files that you can upload.
+No. There is no limit on the number of import files that you can upload.
 However, we do restrict the number of records and servers that you can import.
-For details, please refer to Migration Hub import limits section in the documentation.
+For details, refer to the Migration Hub import limits section in the documentation.

 Q: Do I need to pay for importing data?

-Q: I do not have data for all the fields in the import template.
+Q: I don't have data for all the fields in the import template.
 Can I still import my data?

-Yes, you can import data even if you do not have data populated for all the fields in the import template.
+Yes.
+You can import data even if you don’t have data populated for all the fields in the import template.
 For each row, if you populate your own matching key (“ExternalId”), import will use it to uniquely identify and import the records.
-If you do not specify the matching key, for each row, import will use the values specified for “IPAddress”, “HostName”, “MACAddress” or combination of “VMware.MoRefId” and “VMware.vCenterId” to determine the uniqueness of a given server.
-Rows that do not contain value for the matching key (“ExternalId”) or for any of the above fields will not get imported.
+If you don’t specify the matching key, for each row, import will use the values specified for “IPAddress,” “HostName,” “MACAddress,” or a combination of “VMware.MoRefId” and “VMware.vCenterId” to determine the uniqueness of a given server.
+Rows that don’t contain a value for the matching key (“ExternalId”) or for any of the above fields will not be imported.

 Q: What are the criteria for identifying an incorrect record?

 Import does a data validation check for all the imported fields that are part of the CSV import template.
-For example, if the value of the “IPAddress” is invalid, then the Import feature will flag that record as incorrect.
-In addition, any import record that does not have at least one or more of these fields populated: “ExternalId”, “MACAddress”, “HostName”, “IPAddress” or combination of “VMware.VCenterId” and “VMware.MoRefId” will be considered invalid and won’t be imported.
+For example, if the value of “IPAddress” is invalid, the import feature will flag that record as incorrect.
+In addition, an import record will be considered invalid and won’t be imported if it doesn’t have at least one of these fields populated: “ExternalId,” “MACAddress,” “HostName,” “IPAddress,” or a combination of “VMware.VCenterId” and “VMware.MoRefId.”

 Generating EC2 instance recommendations